RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/overview.rst

 Program flowchart
 =================

-The following flowchart describes the processing steps of the workflow and how they are connected. there is a variant of the workflow accepting a preprocessed uORF-annotation file, to skip the time consuming ribotish step for reruns of the workflow.
+The following flowchart describes the processing steps of the workflow and how they are connected.

 .. image:: images/uORFTools-detailed-reworked_short.png
     :scale: 40%